SUSY_FLAVOR v2.5: a computational tool for FCNC and CP-violating processes in the MSSM: Structure of the code

 \section{Structure of the code}

 Calculations in \code{} take the following steps:

 {\bf 1.
 Parameter initialization.} This is described in details in Sec.~\ref{sec:init}.
 Users can adjust the basic Standard Model parameters according to latest experimental data and initialize all (or the chosen subset of) supersymmetric soft masses and couplings and Higgs sector parameters.
 The supersymmetric input parameters for the \code{} must be given at the SUSY scale and program offers no internal routines for evolving them to other scales.
+At this step also various QCD- and hadronic-related quantities, like e.g. hadronic matrix element values, can be adjusted.

 {\bf 2.
 Calculation of the physical masses and the mixing angles.} After setting the input parameters, \code{} calculates the eigenvalues of the mass matrices of all MSSM particles and their mixing matrices at tree level.
 Diagonalization is done numerically without any approximations.